 - Become more familiar with the clinical manifestations, investigations, and treatment of patients with common medical diseases.
-Gain experience dealing with patients in ambulatory care, emergency care, and in-hospital settings.
+Gain experience dealing with patients in emergency care

 - Effectively identify and explore issues to be addressed in a patient encounter, including the patient’s context and preferences